olliethomas/olliethomas/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my PhD in Algrothmic Fairness - I use [EthicML](https://github.com/predictive-analytics-lab/EthicML) for most of my experiments.
+- 🔭 I’m currently working on my PhD in Algorithmic Fairness - I use [EthicML](https://github.com/predictive-analytics-lab/EthicML) for most of my experiments.
 - 🌱 I’m currently learning about the limits of fair representations.
 - 👯 I’m looking to collaborate on research into fairness / bias problems in machine learning.
 - 🤔 I’m looking for help with how to be more succinct :sweat_smile: